MicrosoftDocs/well-architected/well-architected/performance-efficiency/prioritize-critical-flows.md

 ### Isolate critical flows

-The processes of isolating critical flows is about providing dedicated resources or capacity to support critical flows.
+The process of isolating critical flows is about providing dedicated resources or capacity to support critical flows.
 You want to allocate resources and attention to those flows that are essential for optimal user experience or significant business outcomes.
 The goal is to ensure critical flows receive enough computing power, network bandwidth, and resources to operate efficiently and effectively.
 By isolating critical flows, you can more easily manage the resources that support critical flows.
 Here are recommendations for isolating critical flows:

 - *Resource segmentation*: Create separate resources for critical flows, allowing them to operate independently without interference from other processes.
 For example, you can isolate critical flows on dedicated network segments or by using dedicated servers to handle the processing needs of these flows.
 This approach helps minimize how noncritical flows can negatively affect critical flows.